gchahal1982/G3DAI/ai-platforms/annotateai/docs/next-phase-roadmap.md

 - **Team Scaling**: Attract and retain top-tier engineering talent
 - **Strategic Partnerships**: Build ecosystem of technology and business partners

 **The future of 3D annotation is immersive, intelligent, and collaborative.
-G3D AnnotateAI is positioned to lead this transformation and capture the majority of this rapidly growing market.**
+AnnotateAI Platform is positioned to lead this transformation and capture the majority of this rapidly growing market.**

 ---